surabhi-chandrakant/Market_segmentation-on-MCD/README.md

 # Market_segmentation-on-MCD
-# Market Segmentation - Group Task & McDonald's Case Study - Individual Task
+# Market Segmentation -  McDonald's Case Study -

 ## Project Overview
 This repository contains the work done on **Market Segmentation** and the **replication of McDonald's Case Study** in Python.
 The tasks are divided into two main parts: